typestack/typedi/README.md

 }
 ```

 And that's all.
-Same for injects for constructor injection.
+Same for constructor injections.

 ### Inherited injections